Your todo list:

 To the left of center, underneath the roof feature, is a bolted route that begins on a vertical section of cliff that is broken by a large ledge.
 Above the ledge the route ascends under the roof and once meeting the roof proper, then moves laterally left to a large slot.
 From there very reachy moves gain holds just above the roof and continue up the final vertical section of cliff to fixed anchors.

 Careful not to confuse this route with its neighbor immediately to the left, Mean Lean.
-ML is on the arÍte proper.....but also has its beginnings on that 30-35 foot vertical face section of rock.
+ML is on the arÍte proper.....but also has its beginnings on that same 30-35 foot vertical face section of rock.

 sport route with lowering anchors